chaos-lang/json/README.md

 ## Searching & Replacing

-### str json.search(dict d, any x)
+### str json.search(dict haystack, any needle)

-Searches the dictionary `d` for a given value `x` and returns the first corresponding key if successful.
+Searches the dictionary `haystack` for a given value `needle` and returns the first corresponding key if successful.
 Returns an empty string `""` if unsuccessful.

 ```chaos
 kaos> dict a = {'a': 1, 'b': 2, 'c': 3}